FlowWest/swc-habitat-suitability/data-raw/width-datasets-exploration.md

 nk10 <- drive_file_by_id('1H-oAmip5Pp2H0sQJnGRT_srypQGy8dWE', vsizip=T) |>
   st_read()
 ```

-    ## temp/NK10.zip already exists and will be used...

     ## Reading layer `NK10' from data source `/vsizip/temp/NK10.zip' using driver `ESRI Shapefile'
     ## Simple feature collection with 52767 features and 10 fields